-This calculation is called the "Gap to Target", which is the gap that will require offsetting measures.
-A gap to target has been estimated in 2025 as 32,873 tCO2e.
+This calculation is called the "Gap to Net Zero Alignment", which is the gap that will require offsetting measures.
+A gap to net zero alignment has been estimated in 2025 as 32,873 tCO2e.
 This represents HDUHB's estimated residual carbon emissions in 2025, plus the initiatives that were unquantifiable at this point in terms of indicative carbon savings.
 HDUHB will offset the remaining carbon emissions using the correct and approved methods.
 The graph below gives a visual representation of these savings as HDUHB's 'Decarbonisation Pathway' towards 2025.
 A business-as-usual (BAU), Net Zero 2030 pathway and the NHS Wales Strategic Delivery Plan target have also been included for context.
+An Action Plan period of 2022-24 is shown in alignment with NHS Wales Decarbonisation Strategic Delivery Plan requirements, however, it is anticipated that, due to funding limitations, delivery will likely stretch beyond 2024.